PierreBesson/pierre-besson.fr/_posts/2024-09-07-private-ethereum-testnet.md

 kubectl cp cl-1-lighthouse-reth:/network-configs configuration/network-configs
 ```

-## Loading configuration into the target cluster
+## Load configuration into the target cluster

 Switch your kubectl to the target cluster and namespace, run the `./load-configuration.sh` script and wait for its completion.
 It should create, pre-populated `network-configs` and `validator-keys` volumes.

 ## Deploy the testnet to the target cluster

-In [this Github repository](https://github.com/PierreBesson/private-ethereum-testnet), we have created a minimal Ethereum testnet configuration based on

 ### (Option 1) Manually deploy with kubectl